davepinch/pinchy.cc/collections/_camera-roll/2008/2008-05-24-skipping-down-the-cliff.md

   - sandstone
   - Saint Paul
 ---
 I found myself at an insecure position on the cliff, having climbed down from above.
-After some swearing at my stuidity, I decided the safest exit was running down carefully.
+After some swearing at my stupidity, I decided the safest exit was running down carefully.
 I don't remember the log.